chajr/bluetree20/docs/page-structure.md

 Doctype definition
 --------------
-### DTD elements description
+### DTD nodes description

-1. **root** - main element of tree, always required, contains nodes `lib, mod, css, js, page`
+1. **root** - main node of tree, always required, contains nodes `lib, mod, css, js, page`
   * `options` - *required*, numeric value `0 or 1`, if 0 whole framework is of
-2. **lib** - node with library name, that library will be always loaded in children elements
+2. **lib** - node with library name, that library will be always loaded in children nodes
    * `on` - *required*, numeric value `0 or 1` if 0 library is switched off
-3. **mod** - node with module name, that module will be always loaded in children elements
+3. **mod** - node with module name, that module will be always loaded in children nodes
    * `on` - *required*, numeric value `0 or 1` if 0 module is switched off
    * `param` - module parameters as string separated by param_sep configuration value
    * `exec` - name of file in module directory to run if is different than default
    * `block` - name of block to load module, `order == position on tree`
-4. **css** - node with css name, that css will be always loaded in children elements
+4. **css** - node with css name, that css will be always loaded in children nodes
    * `media` - css file media type
    * `external` - numeric value `0 or 1` if set to `1` then in node content write url of css to load
-5. **js** - node with js name, that js will be always loaded in children elements
+5. **js** - node with js name, that js will be always loaded in children nodes
    * `external` - numeric value `0 or 1` if set to `1` then in node content write url of js to load
 6. **page** - list of first level pages, node defined first nested page like: `my-site.pl/`, `my-site.pl/page`, contains nodes `menu, sub, lib, mod, css, js`
    * `id` - *required*, page id and url page name